Modeling the formation of N2 and CH4 frost on Pluto's slopes: Introduction

-So far, no numerical model has been able to address the frost formation hypotheses proposed by \cite{Bertrand2020} and \cite{Earle2022}.
-Indeed, these frosts and their associated slope microclimates occur on spatial scales of only a few kilometers \cite{Bertrand2020}, which is far smaller than the typical resolution of GCMs \citep[e.g., hundreds of kilometers,][]{Bertrand2019}.
-Local models, such as 1D radiative equilibrium models, are also inadequate, as the stability of methane frost depends on its atmospheric mixing ratio, which is itself governed by large-scale meteorology that cannot be captured by these simplified models.
-This numerical gray zone has prevented further investigation into the dynamics of methane frosts on Pluto's slopes so far.
+No numerical model has been able to address the frost formation hypotheses proposed by \cite{Bertrand2020} and \cite{Earle2022} so far.
+These frosts and their associated slope microclimates occur on spatial scales of only a few kilometers \cite{Bertrand2020}, which is far smaller than the typical resolution of GCMs \citep[e.g., hundreds of kilometers,][]{Bertrand2019}.
+Local models, such as 1D radiative equilibrium models, are also inadequate because the stability of methane frost depends on its atmospheric mixing ratio, which is itself governed by large-scale meteorology that cannot be captured by these simplified models.
+This numerical gray zone has prevented further investigation into the dynamics of methane frosts on the Pluto slopes so far.

 A similar problem was encountered by the Martian community with the modeling of water frost on tropical slopes.
-Due to its thin atmosphere transparent to visible radiation, slope-driven microclimates are significant on Mars.
-These slope microclimates allow the formation of CO$_2$ frost (an analogue for N$_2$ on Pluto) and water frost (an analogue for CH$_4$ on Pluto) at subtropical latitudes, up to 20–30 degrees equatorward of the seasonal polar caps \citep[e.g.,][]{Vincendon2010water,Lange2024}.
-The same numerical limitations described above applied when attempting to model these low-latitude frosts on crater walls.
-Recently, \cite{Lange2023} introduced a sub-grid parameterization of slope microclimates into the Mars Planetary Climate Model.
-The principle of this parameterization is illustrated in Figure~\ref{fig:illustrationparam}.
+Its thin atmosphere is transparent to visible radiation, and slope-driven microclimates are therefore significant on Mars.
+These slope microclimates allow the formation of CO$_2$ frost (an analog for N$_2$ on Pluto) and water frost (an analog for CH$_4$ on Pluto) at subtropical latitudes, up to 20–30 degrees equatorward of the seasonal polar caps \citep[e.g.,][]{Vincendon2010water,Lange2024}.
+The same numerical limitations as described above applied when these low-latitude frosts on crater walls were modeled.
+Recently, \cite{Lange2023} introduced a subgrid parameterization of slope microclimates in the Mars Planetary Climate Model.
+The principle of this parameterization is illustrated in Fig.~\ref{fig:illustrationparam}.
 For each grid cell of the global Mars climate model, the terrain is decomposed into a distribution of sloped surfaces (defined by characteristic slope angles) and a flat surface.
-On each sub-grid terrain, the surface energy balance and the condensation/sublimation of volatiles are computed, assuming all terrains interact with the same atmospheric column.
-The near-surface atmosphere then experiences an average effect of these sub-grid microclimates.
+In each subgrid terrain, the surface energy balance and the condensation/sublimation of volatiles are computed under the assumption that all terrains interact with the same atmospheric column.
+The near-surface atmosphere then experiences an average effect of these subgrid microclimates.
 This parameterization successfully reproduced the seasonal dynamics of CO$_2$ and water frosts at low latitudes on Mars.